ocaml/merlin/doc/dev/PROTOCOL.md

+This document describes Merlin protocol version 2.

 During a Merlin session, the editor launches an ocamlmerlin process and communicates with it by writing queries on stdin and reading responses on stdout.

 Merlin processes queries synchronously, reading them one by one and writing a response for each query, in the same order.
 It will wait for more queries until stdin reaches end-of-file.

 The complete set of commands is defined in `src/frontend/protocol.ml`.